synapsec-ai/llm-defender-subnet/docs/fine-tuning-guide.md

 For example, in the **Prompt Injection Analyzer**, there are currently following engines:
 - Text Classification
-- Heuristics
+- YARA
 - Vector Search

 The **Text Classification** engine by default uses [deepset/prompt-injections](https://huggingface.co/datasets/deepset/prompt-injections) to classify the given prompt either as malicious (injection) or non-malicious (non-injection).
 The engine can be fine-tuned either by changing the parameters in the engine code, tuning the existing model or creating entirely a new model that implements the same functionality.

-The **Heuristics** engine consists (or, to be exact, will consists) of multiple **sub-engines** executing a very specific task.
-Currently the only supported sub-engine is YARA (https://virustotal.github.io/yara/), which is typically used for identifying malware.
+The **YARA** engine analyzes the prompts based on specific patterns.
+It is based on a tool called YARA (https://virustotal.github.io/yara/) that is typically used for identifying malware.
 This is where the first non-traditional approach for fine-tuning comes.
 The engine is fine-tuned by creating new YARA rules to detect prompt injection attacks.
 YARA is fundamentally a pattern matching tool based on set of strings and boolean expression, which makes it extremely effective on detecting prompt injections that follow a pre-determined syntax.

 The **Vector Search** engine uses vector embeddings and calculates the distance of the given prompt against the vector embeddings stored in a local ChromaDB instance.
 This engine is fine-tuned by improving the vector embeddings stored inside ChromaDB, essentially by using more diverse dataset during the initialization of the engine.
 The engine can also be fine-tuned by adjusting the logic on how the data is queried and compared against the given prompt.